park-holidays-uk/legal/terms-and-conditions.md

 The easiest way to complain is to give us a call 9am to 5pm, Monday to Friday on 0808 115 0545 we will do our upmost to resolve your complaint and we will do our upmost to resolve your complaint immediately.

-Alternatively, you can contact us by email at customerrelations@parkleisure.co.uk or by post at: Complaints Department Park Leisure Unit 1 Tudor Court Nether Poppleton YORK YO26 6RS
+Alternatively, you can contact us by email at [customerrelations@parkleisure.co.uk](mailto:customerrelations@parkleisure.co.uk)or by post at: Complaints Department, Park Leisure, Unit 1 Tudor Court, Nether Poppleton, YORK YO26 6RS

 Please give us as much information about the complaint as possible (including your application number if you have it available) and let us know the best way for us to contact you.